To Reba McEntire, family means everything.

 “Your daddy took me on tour and gave me $5,000 a night when I wasn’t worth $500, you don’t owe me anything.
 I loved him,” she told Michael.

-Conway’s grandson, Tre Twitty (Michael’s son), told this story on his Facebook page on Monday (Sep 23) because he had finally met the woman who made it all possible.
+Conway’s grandson, Tre Twitty (Michael’s son), told this story on his Facebook page because in 2019, he had finally met the woman who made it all possible.

 “I’ve been waiting 26 years to meet this wonderful lady and to tell her thank you,” he wrote.
 “I’m publicly telling this story because she is far too classy and modest to ever mention it.”